Assistant Sheriff Rich Miller joined the San Diego County Sheriff’s Department in 1992.

-He manages Area 3 of the Detention Services Bureau.
-His command area
+He currently manages the Sheriff’s Detention Services Bureau.

 As a Deputy Sheriff, Miller was assigned to the Detention Training Unit, San Diego Central